-The incident particle flux (φbeam), is commonly measured using a well-known monitor reaction that leads to the production of an easily quantified long-lived residual nucleus.
-For charged-particle induced reactions, there relatively few monitor reactions that can be applied in the low to intermediate energy regimes of 30-70 MeV have been accurately measured (i.e. to a few percent level), and above 70 MeV monitor reactions whose experimental measurement is free from the potential influence of secondary neutron contributions to residual yields are not well characterized.
+The incident particle flux (φbeam), is commonly measured using a well-characterized monitor reaction leading to the production of an easily quantified residual nucleus.
+For charged-particle induced reactions, relatively few monitor reactions in the low-to-intermediate energy regimes of 30-70 MeV have been accurately measured (i.e. to a few percent level).
+Above 70 MeV, monitor reactions whose experimental measurement is free from the influence of secondary neutron contributions to residual yields are not well characterized.
 Knowledge of these cross sections as a function of the incident particle energy is central to the isotope production effort.
-Recent efforts have focused on developing the 93Nb(p,4n)90Mo (t½= 5.56(9) hours) as a monitor reaction [Voy18b, Kim18].
+Recent efforts have focused on developing 93Nb(p,4n)90Mo (t½= 5.56(9) hours) as a monitor reaction suitable for use at regional isotope production facilities [Voy18b, Kim18].

 Nuclear Energy